vbobrov/iseutils/README.md

 -r option will prevent the nodes from being restarted when required by installation of an Admin certificate or any other reason that may require a restart.
 Use this option with caution as it is not the expected flow of installing certificates

 -n option allows the certificate to be install on multiple nodes.
 When a wildcard certificate is imported, all nodes except for Primary Admin are skipped.
 That is because wildcard certificates are shared on all nodes.
+If Primary Admin node is specified in the list, it is moved to the very end of the list to avoid a restart in the middle of certificate installation.
+If any invalid nodes are specified, they're silently removed.
+If no nodes remain after removal, the tool will display an error and exit.

 -n accepts *all* as the keyword to include all the nodes in the deployment